In a small number of instances, the Send to Neat function of Neat 5 will not work properly after installation.

 Frequently, this issue can be resolved by following the steps below:

-2. If Send to Neat does appear as an installed program on your computer, please open your registry.
+2. Next you will need to check your registry settings.
 To access the registry on a Windows 7 or Vista computer, click your Start button and click inside the Search box.
 Type regedit into the box and press Enter.
 To access the registry on a Windows XP computer, click on Start and then press Run.
 Type regedit into the box that appears, and press Enter.

 3. In the window that appears, look on the left side, at the folder tree.
-Click on the arrow or plus sign next to HKEY_LOCAL_MACHINE, then do the same for Software, followed by The Neat Company, and finally Send to Neat.
+Click on the arrow or plus sign next to HKEY_LOCAL_MACHINE, then Software, followed by The Neat Company, and finally Send to Neat.

 After clicking on Send to Neat, a set of values should appear in the large box on the right side.
 In this box, locate Client Application.
 Make sure there is a path there, and that it is pointing to one of the two locations: